 fDid you know that most states are currently passing direct primary care state laws?
 On April 16, 2015, President Obama signed H.R.
 2, The Medicare Access and CHIP Reauthorization Act.
 This act opened direct primary care to Medicare patients.
 Since then, direct primary care state laws have quietly appeared in 25 states.
 Direct primary care (aka “concierge”) is a payment model that circumvents health insurance.
 In a nutshell, it allows patients to pay an annual fee to see their doctor as needed throughout the year.

-“I was experiencing the same thing a lot of Primare Care Physicians are.
-The system just over time ratcheting down what you get paid and forcing you to work harder and harder to get it,” Usher says, adding there was too much hassle to get paid and patients couldn’t afford the care he was recommending.1
+“I was experiencing the same thing a lot of Primary Care Physicians are.
+The system just over time ratcheting down what you get paid and forcing you to work harder and harder to get it,” Usher says, adding there was too much hassle to get paid and patients couldn’t afford the care he was recommending.

-For Usher, a direct primary care (DPC) practice turned out to be the right solution.
+For Usher, a DPC practice turned out to be the right solution.

 Direct Primary Care State Laws